Todd Youth: Biography

 After leaving Murphy's Law, he recorded a single with a band named The Homewreckers in 1996.
 Around this time Youth evolved his style from hardcore to implementing some of his 1970s punk influences, such as New York Dolls, Dead Boys and The Heartbreakers, thus he joined famous New York City glam punk band D Generation, replacing Richard Bacchus on guitar.
 He was with D Generation from 1996 to 1998 and recorded on their album Through The Darkness, and Youth co-wrote the track "Sunday Secret Saints" with Jesse Malin.

 Chrome Locust was formed by Youth, D Generation drummer Michael Wildwood, and Vásquez bassist Jim Heneghan in 1998.
 In May 1999, Chrome Locust released a self-titled album on Tee Pee Records.
 The cover art was reminiscent of The Age of Quarrel by Cro-Mags.
 In a late interview, Youth stated that The Age of Quarrel was one of the best hardcore records ever released.
 Youth disbanded Chrome Locust in order to audition for Danzig, despite having a potential offer to tour with The Hellacopters.
-Youth was also contacted to audition for Foo Fighters during this period.
-He stated that his decision to audition for Danzig, instead of Foo Fighters, had to do with having more fun on tour and the chance to work with Joey Castillo, who was also from the hardcore punk rock scene, having played with Wasted Youth.